|

 formats.

-- Submissions will be judged according to creativity and relevance to the
+Submissions will be judged according to creativity and relevance to the

 roles of the FIG and the FIG Young Surveyors Network.
+By post:

-The FIG Foundation
+The FIG Foundationc/o FIG

 Kalvebod Brygge 31-33